ntua-el21026/DB25_137/README.md

   - ER and relational diagrams provided in the `diagrams/` folder

 - **DDL and Constraints** (`sql/`):
-  - Schema includes foreign keys, unique constraints, and data validation via `CHECK`
+  - Schema (`install.sql`) includes foreign keys, unique constraints, and data validation via `CHECK`
   - Extensive lookup tables for roles, genres, payment methods, and more
+  -
-  - Triggers enforce business logic such as resale rules, artist participation caps, and VIP limits
+  - Triggers (`triggers.sql`) enforce business logic such as resale queue rules, artist participation caps, and VIP limits
-  - Views and procedures support advanced query use cases and data maintenance
+  - Views (`views.sql`) and procedures (`procedures.sql`) support advanced query use cases and data maintenance

 - **Graded SQL Queries**:
   - One script per query in `sql/queries/Qx.sql` with results in `Qx_out.txt` (x is a 2-digit number, e.g. 01)